Ajaytarpara/TA-TASK/README.md

 now make *.env* file which is copy of *.env.example*

-after this change path to src
+after this change path to src or directly run npm start

 run:
 ``` cd src ```